ashwanirathee/ashwanirathee.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Started working as Software Engineer at FleetSafe India
+I have started working as a <strong>Software Engineer</strong> at <a href="https://fleetsafeindia.com/">FleetSafe India</a> with focus on embedded systems and in particular radars